-This is the American University Men's Soccer scholarship and program details page.
-Here you'll receive specifics on the school and details on their Men's Soccer program like who to make contact with about recruiting, names of past alumni, what scholarship opportunities are available and how to start the recruiting process.
+Thanks for visiting the American University Men's Soccer scholarship and program information page.
+Here you will get information regarding the school and information on their Men's Soccer program like who to contact about recruiting, names of past alumni, what scholarship opportunities can be had and how to start the recruiting process.

-American University Men's soccer Program Recruiting and Coaching Personnel
+American University Men's soccer Program Coaching & Recruiting Staff

-If you're looking to get recruited it is critical to understand who to talk to - and NCSA has got the info you'll need.
+If you are looking to get recruited it's important to understand who to build a relationship with - and NCSA has got the details you need.
 The Associate Head of the American University Men's Soccer program is Kris Hazard.
-Other major staff are:
+Additional key personnel are:

 - Assistant Ben Mortimer